broadinstitute/dig-dug-portal/src/components/lz/README.md

 Custom configuration for LocusZoom layouts can seem difficult at first.
 However, each panel shares much of the same kind of configuration problems:

 * They all need to have an existing LocusZoom panel to be based on;
-* They all need to have a unique datasource connected to them via a name and a "shared field";
+* They all need to have a unique datasource connected to them, via a name and a "shared field";
 * Mostly, they need to add fields to a data layer that weren't there before;
 * Sometimes, they need to be configured with features like tooltips, color matching, different axis labels... etc.